 Transition Plan & Timeline

-The transition from the old to the new model began in 2016 with the legislative appropriation for initial resource center model funding, in-depth shelter bed needs analysis, and statewide implementation of diversion for families.
-The transition process will continue through the opening of the three new resource centers scheduled for June 2019.
-The final six months of the transition will be guided by a transition team, including issue-specific subcommittees.
+The transition from the old model of homeless services delivery to the new model began in 2016, with the legislative appropriation for initial funding, in depth shelter bed needs analysis and statewide implementation of diversion for families.
+The transition process will continue through the opening of the three new HRCs starting in August 2019.
+The final months of the transition is being guided by a transition steering committee, including issue-specific task groups.